does mounjaro cause blood clots

 Frequently Asked Questions

-What are the odds of blood clot formation while on Mounjaro?
+What are the most common side effects of Mounjaro?

 Disclaimer & Editorial Standards